In this guest post by Leah of leahegood.com, you’ll learn more about who Rahab in the Bible is and what she can teach you about empathy

 3 Things Rahab in the Bible Can Teach Us About Empathy

-1. Rahab Teaches Us to Have Empathy for People with Messy Lives
+1. To Have Empathy for People with Messy Lives

-When Rahab’s story in the Bible begins, it says that two Hebrew spies spent the night in the home of a harlot named Rahab.
+When Rahab in the Bible’s story begins, it says that two Hebrew spies, who were camped at Shittim near the Jordan River, spent the night in the house of a prostitute named Rahab.
 It doesn’t say “a former harlot” or “a woman named Rahab who used to be a harlot.”
 Yet it’s clear that God was at work in Rahab’s heart before the spies showed up on her doorstep.

 The people of Jericho had been hearing stories about God’s people since the Hebrews were delivered from slavery in Egypt.
 They were terrified!
-But Rahab was different.
+But Rahab in the Bible was different.

 She had heard the same stories, and she was probably afraid just like everyone else, but instead of huddling in fear, Rahab opened her doors to the enemy and protected the invaders from her own people.